 Yuzhe You, Helen Weixu Chen, and Jian Zhao

 Abstract: Artificial intelligence (AI) is tightly integrated into modern technology, yet existing exploratory XAI visualizations are primarily designed for users with technical expertise.
 This leaves everyday users, who now also rely on AI systems for work and tasks, with limited resources to explore or understand AI.
 In this work, we explored the use of LLM-driven narrative gamification to enhance the learning and engagement of exploratory XAI visualizations.
 Specifically, we designed a design probe that enables non-experts to collect insights from an embedding projection by conversing directly with visualization elements similar to game NPCs.
 We conducted a preliminary comparative study to assess the effectiveness and usability of our design probe.
 Our study shows that while the tool enhances non-technical users’ AI knowledge and is perceived as beneficial, the impact of gamification alone on understanding remains inconclusive.
 Participant opinions on engagement are mixed: some find it enriching, while others see it as disruptive.
-(Accepted on Feb 22, 2025)
+DOI

 Helen Weixu Chen, Maura R. Grossman, and Daniel G. Brown